SteffeyDev/react-native-popover-view/README.md

 * Automatically detects best placement on screen
 * Moves to stay visible on orientation change or when entering split-screen mode
 * (Optional) Integration with [React Navigation](https://reactnavigation.org)

-## <a name="upgrading" />Upgrading

-#### `0.7` to `1.0`

-The only breaking change in version 1.0 was renaming `PopoverStackNavigator` to `createPopoverStackNavigator`, to match the `react-navigation` other navigation functions.

-#### `0.5` to `0.6`

-Version 0.6 brought some large changes, increasing efficiency, stability, and flexibility.
-For React Navigation users, there is a new prop, `showInPopover`, that you might want to pass to `createPopoverStackNavigator` if you want to customize when to show stack views in a Popover.
-This replaces `PopoverNavigation.shouldShowInPopover`.
-See the new [setup](#setup) instructions below for details.

 ## <a name="demo"/>Demo App